 Historically, Klepon is an influence of Chinese food which is ma shu.
 Both are made of glutinous rice and shaped into balls.
 And ma shu has travelled far and wide across south Asia.

 You can find it as Mochi in Japan, Doushu in Taiwan, Lo Mai Chi in Hongkong and Indonesian Chinese make something similar with the same name, Mochi.

 However, those sticky glutinous rice balls have different stuffings and coatings from one to another.

 Some use red beans, peanuts, sesame seeds, etc for the fillings.
 And most of them have cornflour/ cornstarch for the coating.

 Whilst Klepon has palm sugar on the inside with grated coconut on the outside.

 But the glutinous rice bit has exactly the same texture.

 Oh, another thing, Klepon is flavoured with the extract of Suji leaves and Pandan leaves.

-It is basically a Calcium Hydroxide.
+Of all the items above, slaked lime water is probably the one that you may not know.
+It is actually Calcium Hydroxide.
 It is used to help the glutinous rice stay soft and chewy.
 You only need a tiny bit of Slaked lime.
-For this recipe, you just mix ⅛ tsp of slaked lime powder (Calcium Hydroxide) with 2 tablespoons of water.
+For this recipe, you just mix ⅛ tsp of slaked lime powder (Calcium Hydroxide) – which is literally a pinch – with 2 tablespoons of water.